giswqs/gh-pages-html-template/README.md

 # gh-pages-html-template

-A template for deploy a simple HTML website to GitHub Pages
+A template for deploying a simple HTML website to GitHub Pages